dmatseku/AbstractVM/README.md

 # AbstractVM #

-AbstractVM is a 42 school project.
+42 School project.

 This is a virtual machine based on storing on the stack and calculating basic arithmetic expressions.

+## Compilation ##

+Clone this repository and run compilation with cmake:

+    mkdir build && cd build
+    cmake ../
+    make

+## Usage ##

+The program can be run without arguments:

+    ./AbstractVM

+Reading will come from standard input.
+The program can also be run with arguments:

+    ./AbstractVM [-in | *path to file*]...

+Where -in is a flag that requires reading from standard input.

 ## Syntax ##